Red bottlebrush

 We know our fellow Australians care about restoring the nature we’ve lost.
 After all, we have the worst mammal extinction rate of any country in the world.
 So how do we compare in the statistics on nature and biodiversity loss?

-Between 2018 and 2019, media coverage of nature-based protests increased by a whopping 1199%, compared to the global average of 103%.
+Between 2018-19, media coverage of nature-based protests increased by a whopping 1199%, compared to the global average of 103%.
 This was partially due to the School Strike for Climate rallies that occurred around the country in September 2019.
 It was the largest protest in Australian history, with an estimated 300,000 participants.

 Plastic Free July 2020